dxps/zitadel_playground/vanillajs-pkce-sample/README.md

 ## Implementation Notes

-This section describe the implementation details of the PKCE flow.
+This section provides the implementation details for using the PKCE flow to delegate the user authentication to Zitadel.

 #### Creating the Verifier